 Every month, we will highlight a popular dog breed at risk for arthritis.
 We will talk about what we love about them, as well as reflect on how to keep them healthy.
 This month, we are focusing on the German Shepherd as it is the second most popular dog breed in the world.
 Check in every month for a new breed focus!

-German Shepherds (often referred to as GSDs, which stands for German Shepherd Dog) are such cute puppies, and grow into loyal, graceful and strong dogs of noble character with a high intelligence.
-Because of their popularity and all the things that make the German Shepherd unique, this breed a true marvel.
-According to the American Kennel Club (AKC), there are over 193 breeds of dogs out there, and the GSD is second most popular breed in the world.
+German Shepherds (often referred to as GSDs, which stands for German Shepherd Dog) are such cute puppies and grow into loyal, graceful, and strong dogs of noble character with high intelligence.
+Because of their popularity and all the things that make the German Shepherd unique, this breed is a true marvel.
+According to the American Kennel Club (AKC), there are over 193 breeds of dogs out there, and the GSD is the third most popular breed in the world.
 There are many reasons, and we will try and highlight some here.

 Here are a few things that make a German Shepherd unique and stand out from other breeds.